 15. Free Christmas Light Decorating

-If there’s one thing your volunteers can offer that’s of incredible value, it’s manpower.
-And if you focus that manpower on annual events people need help on, you’ve got a great auction item on your hands.
+If there’s one thing your volunteers can offer that’s of incredible value, it’s manpower services.
+And if you focus that manpower on annual events people need help with, you’ve got a great auction item on your hands.